mirror of

 of gatekeepers in control.
 This need for coordination and trust inevitably leads to an environment of

-central control, where its very easy for infrastructure operators or governments to control or alter
+central control, where it’s very easy for infrastructure operators or governments to control or alter

 traffic, and censor or persecute unwanted actors.</p>